nxskok/pasias/docs/20-repeated-measures.md

 is the time effect, but even once you allow for this time trend, there is too much scatter to be able to infer a difference between the treatments.

+Extra (maybe branch off into another question?)
 I was thinking that this is not terribly clear, so I thought I would fake up some data where there is a treatment effect and a time effect (but no interaction), and draw a spaghetti plot, so you can see the difference, idealized somewhat of course.
 Let's try to come up with